 GP5 (Glycoprotein V Platelet) is a Protein Coding gene.
-Diseases associated with GP5 include ureter inverted papilloma and ureter urothelial papilloma.
-Among its related pathways are ECM-receptor interaction and Hematopoietic cell lineage.
+Diseases associated with GP5 include Ureter Inverted Papilloma and Ureter Urothelial Papilloma.
+Among its related pathways are Platelet activation and Formation of Fibrin Clot (Clotting Cascade).
 GO annotations related to this gene include collagen binding.
 An important paralog of this gene is LRRTM2.

 UniProtKB/Swiss-Prot for GP5 Gene